Treating and Managing Glaucoma

 Diagnosing glaucoma

-There are several tests that an ophthalmologist might use to diagnose glaucoma.2
+There are several tests that an ophthalmologist might use to diagnose glaucoma.2,3

-- Eye pressure test: Measures the pressure level in your eye.
+- Eye pressure check (tonometry): Measures the pressure level in your eye.
+Increased pressure means an increased risk of glaucoma.

-- Visual field test: Checks for any ‘missing’ areas in your vision.
+- Visual field test: Checks for any ‘missing’ areas in your field of vision (e.g. straight ahead or to the side).
+Blank or blurry spots mean an increased likelihood of glaucoma.

 Treatments for glaucoma

-Unfortunately, vision lost because of glaucoma cannot be restored, but treatment can slow it down or stop it from progressing further.1
+Unfortunately, vision loss because of glaucoma cannot be restored, but treatment can slow it down or stop it from progressing further.1-3

 Medications to reduce eye pressure